Code-Institute-Submissions/Interactive_Frontend/README.md

 5. Once committed all the changes will prompt user with push notification which will push all the changes to related server

 Both of these methods stored data on same place under my account, but one is command base application while another one is desktop application.

+How emailjs will work with project

+To make emailjs work with your project, you need to start creating a free account on emailjs.com (https://dashboard.emailjs.com/account/create).
+Once account is created, varified and logged in you start creating connection as follows:
+1. From Email Services add new service
+2. Where you will be presented with list of providers to choose one from
+3. Once provider is chosen you have to connect account and allow in the request for permission
+4. This will provide you with a API key to connect emailjs with your project or website.
+API key can also be retrieved from Account tab.
+5. In your left-side panel go to installation and copy your API key initialization just how shows it to your HTML page.
+6. Then, go to Email Templates and you already should have one created, otherwise just create a new one.
+7. Once all that done, go to Installtion tab on left had side of pan and copy that script to your html code just before body tag closes and replace your API key in emailjs.init
+8. To make it all work you can create a whole new JS file and connect with html page or write script just after installtion code you have copied from emailjs

 ### Command base
 To upload or moving data using this method requires command